mayurpat999/data-engineering-zoomcamp-2025/Course Project/Readme.md

 *   **Data Source Connection:**
     1. In Power BI Desktop, select "Get Data".
     2. Search for and select "Google BigQuery".
-    3. Connect using either Organizational account (if GCP and Azure AD/O365 are linked) or Service Account Login (Recommended for production/automated refreshes).
+    3. Connect using either Organizational account or Service Account Login .
 Provide the Service Account email and the JSON key file content.
     4. Navigate to your GCP Project -> `medicare_analytics` dataset.
     5. Select the tables: `agg_provider_type_by_state` and `agg_service_summary`.
     6. Choose "Import" mode (suitable for aggregated data) or "DirectQuery".
 Select "Import".